DM2PF/QSL_QR_Label/README.md

 ## Workflow

-1. Export ADIF file of QSOs to be printed onto QSL labels from your log software (tested with CQRLog).
+1. Export ADIF file of QSOs to be printed onto QSL labels from your log software (tested with CQRLog and cloud log).
 1. Run this script, e.g. `python3 main.py -i qsl.adif -o qsl.csv -q 4` creates label data with max.
 4 QSOs per single label.
 1. Import the csv into gLabels.
 Create your custom label template, for the `QR_Data` field use a QR code with approx. 30 x 30 mm² size, then print the labels.